North Shore stabbing accused faces fresh assault charge, to re-appear in court today

 He was remanded in custody without issuing a plea and was granted name suppression.

-The man is set to appear in North Shore District Court early this afternoon.
+The man is set to appear in North Shore District Court this afternoon.

 The four victims suffered moderate injuries.